Tiyper1/introToJsCourse/01-getting-started.md

         //Instruct Console to log statement Hello, World! console.log("Hello, World!");

-### Comments
-You may of noticed that in the main.js file we add a line with two foward slashes.
-In JavaScript if you want to comment your code you can do it in two ways, inline comment or multi-line comment.
-Anything that is commented out is ignored by the JavaScript Engine

-#### Example of a inline comment
-        //Example of a inline comment

-#### Example of a multi-line comment
-        /*
-         * This is an example of
-         * a multi-line comment
-         */

 ### Conclusion
 In this module we created an html document and added a script tag just before the closing body tag.